DLFundamentals/blog/_posts/2026-03-11-few-shot-pretrained-classifiers.md

 is the empirical feature mean of class $c$.

-So the target task becomes:

-> Use a few examples from each new class to estimate its center in feature space, then classify by whichever center is closest.
+So the downstream procedure is simple: estimate one center for each new class in feature space, then classify by nearest center.

-This is simple enough that if it works well, the explanation must lie in the geometry of the feature map itself.
+If this works well, the explanation must come from the geometry of the representation itself.

 ## What does it mean for a feature map to transfer well?

-Since the target classes are random, the right object is not the error on one fixed target task, but the **expected few-shot transfer error** over new target classes and their few-shot samples.
+Since the target classes are random, the relevant quantity is not the error on one fixed target task, but the **expected few-shot transfer error** over newly sampled target classes and their few-shot samples.

-That is,
+Formally, we define

 $$
 \mathcal L_{\mathcal D}(f)